Occupational Drivers License

 If you are convicted of drunk driving your license will be suspended.
-The minimum suspension is 90 days, for a DUI with no priors first time offense where the breath test results were under .15.
+The minimum suspension is 90 days for a DUI first offense where the breath test results were under .15.
 There is no “occupational drivers license” available for a DUI conviction as this has been replaced by the “Ignition Interlock License” under recent changes to Washington state DUI laws.
 The ignition interlock license allows you to drive during the period of a license suspension for a DUI conviction so long as the vehicle you drive is equipped with an ignition interlock device (a breath test device attached to your car that prevents it from starting if alcohol is detected).
 In addition, “SR22” insurance is required.
 There are no “time/place” restrictions with an ignition interlock license but if you need to drive a company car, the ignition interlock requirement could be a problem as generally, employers don’t want to equip company cars with ignition interlock devices.
 The law has an answer for this problem — the “employer vehicle” exception.
 This exception is set forth in RCW 46.61.5055(4)(b) which states:

 “The installation of an ignition interlock device is not necessary on vehicles owned by a person’s employer and driven as a requirement of employment during working hours.
 The person must provide the department with a declaration pursuant to RCW 9A.72.085 from his or her employer stating that the person’s employment requires the person to operate a vehicle owned by the employer during working hours.”